 6. - I am traveling in Alaska prior to my UnCruise.
-Where do I get my COIVD-19 molecular test prior to boarding day?
+Where do I get my COVID-19 molecular test prior to boarding day?
 Using testing facilities available within Alaska is the best choice.
 Testing in Anchorage is easy to do.
-On a limited basis, with prior coordination, UnCruise may accomplish a small number of rapid molecular tests on the day of embarkation.
 Also, purchasing a Vault testing kit prior to departure from home, and then sending your sample in from Anchorage or Fairbanks is a good option. https://www.vaulthealth.com/covid.
 Details on COVID-19 molecular testing, in Alaska, Washington and Oregon, can be found below this section under Coronavirus resources.

 7. - Does Alaska, Washington or Oregon require testing or vaccination to enter these states?
 No, currently these states do not have a testing or vaccination requirement for entry.
 However, Alaska advises (but does not require) travelers to take a 72-hour pre-departure test.

-9. - Why do you have a COVID-19 service charge on a vaccinated cruise?
+8. - Why do you have a COVID-19 surcharge on a vaccinated cruise?
 UnCruise has made considerable investment to operate our adventure cruises at an elevated level of safety.
 The primary expense is for rapid molecular test kits and analyzers on our vessels.
 This and many other COVID related enhancements, including greater crew to guest ratios, add a considerable amount to the cost of operations.

 Life on our Adventure Boats